robur-coop/caldav/README.md

 CalDavZap is an externally developed web-UI for caldav servers.
 Embedding into this unikernel provides the web interface at `https://calendar.example.com/index.html`.

+A minified and configured version can be obtained from [here](https://github.com/sg2342/caldavzap/), which is based on the zip file and patch below.

 Download [https://www.inf-it.com/CalDavZAP_0.13.1.zip](https://www.inf-it.com/CalDavZAP_0.13.1.zip) (3936373 bytes, SHA256 1fb67a4f85c699bfd73f282407d60852f6649a34a923770ae2a378b4f2794dde)
 and unpack into `mirage/caldavzap` directory.